Rochester, NY Pharmacy Error Attorneys

 Drug Interactions: In some cases, if two drugs interact with each other it could be fatal or harmful to the person.
 It is a pharmacist’s professional responsibility to ensure that the drugs that a person is taking will not be a danger to them or their health.

 McConville Considine Cooman & Morin, P.C. is a full-service law firm based in Rochester, New York, providing high-quality legal services to personal injury victims for over 40 years.
-Since our firm began in 1979, our pharmacy error attorneys have represented clients seriously injured by the negligence or intentional misconduct of others.
+Since our firm began in 1979, our pharmacy error lawyers have represented clients seriously injured by the negligence or intentional misconduct of others.